stanislaw/SoftwareDesignHeuristics/README.md

 ### Solving Right Problems

-"Engineers are usually great at solving problems but they are not always great at identifying the right problems to be solved"
+"Engineers are great at solving problems but they are not always great at identifying the right problems to be solved"
 (Dr. John Thomas, ESWC 2019).

 ## Design